 All Discovery Schools have a single start for first time admissions at the start of the autumn term for children aged four years of age.

-In Leicestershire, primary and infant schools offer a school place for a child of four years of age from the autumn term following their fourth birthday.
-However, statutory school age is from the first term after your child’s fifth birthday.
+Children are offered a school place from four years of age, the autumn term following their fourth birthday.
+However, statutory school age is from the first term following their fifth birthday.

 This means that: